Kim Kardashian Shares Cheeky Calvin Klein Underwear Pose With Her Sisters To Instagram

 This shoot was followed up by another promotional campaign for #OurCalvins earlier this month,

-Captioned simply, “Family Over Everything! #OurCalvins” — Kim’s latest share features a bored looking Khloe, a devilish Kendall, a cute and innocent Kylie, and a stonefaced and serious Kourtney.
+Captioned simply, “Family Over Everything! #OurCalvins” — Kim’s latest share features a bored looking Khloe, a devilish Kendall, a cute and innocent Kylie, and a stone-faced and serious Kourtney.
 The personality on display in the amateur photo is palpable and adds a great amount of gravitas to what would otherwise be a mundane behind-the-scenes snapshot for an earlier ad campaign.

 Kim Kardashian’s fans have been going wild over the recent share to Instagram; the image in question has been showered with over 1 million hearts in less than an hour since having gone live.
 The comments are nearly unanimous in their acclaim, with one user writing “QUEENS,” succinctly summing up the situation.
-Others chimed in, with one excited user posting “I love you ????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????,” and another penning the line, “Favorite team in the whole world.”
+Others chimed in, with one excited user posting “I love you,” and another penning the line, “Favorite team in the whole world.”

 The family has been back in the media spotlight as late, with the latest season of Keeping Up With the Kardashians having debuted earlier this month on August 5.